Nothing quite says Christmas like the spiced aroma of mulled wine. Here’s a delicious and easy recipe to make your own mulled wine at home.

 Each year, when we put the Christmas tree up, Mark and I always have mulled wine – it’s part of our Christmas tradition.
 I’ve tried several different recipes over the years, but this one is my personal favourite.

-I don’t like very heavy reds but I usually go for something with a bit of body, like a Merlot or a Shiraz Cabernet, rather than a lighter red like a Grenache.
-This Christmas I decided to use a Tarrango from Brown Brothers.
+I don’t like very heavy reds but I usually go for something with a bit of body, like a Malbec or a Shiraz Cabernet, rather than a lighter red like a Grenache.
+I’ve also used a Tarrango from Brown Brothers when I can find it in the shops.
 In the summer months, I normally drink Tarrango lightly chilled, but it’s also very good warm and spiced.

 If you're not serving the wine soon after making, strain it to prevent the flavour of the fruit and spices becoming overpowering.
 Reheat gently when you are ready to serve - remember, you don't want to evaporate off the alcohol.